 It’s surprisingly common for a service provider to get the job done, invoice the client, and then forget to follow up.
 You could carry on working for a long time before you realize that you haven’t been paid.
-It is important to track all invoices and have systems in place for a follow up.
+It is important to track all invoices and have systems in place for a follow-up.
 Not only do you need to know if you’ve been paid, but also when.
 It’s useful to look at the length of time it takes for a client to pay up.
-If one of your clients is consistent in late payments, it might be time to let them go.
+If one of your clients is consistently late with payments, it might be time to let them go.
 As you can see, tracking invoices well can give you valuable insights.
-In our business we use Freshbooks to invoice our clients.
+In our business, we use Freshbooks to invoice our clients.

 Latest posts by George Meszaros (see all)

 - 54 Amazing Business Ideas and Ways to Make Money - November 23, 2017

 - 3 Secrets to Become a Successful Entrepreneur - November 23, 2017

 - How To Build A Business Around Your Life’s Purpose - November 23, 2017